 Dog friendly?
 Yes, off leash

 Fees/Permits?
 There is no permit, but there is a $6 fee along the Mirror Lake Highway.
 You can purchase your pass at a ranger station when you enter the Uintas (just pass Kamas, UT), or purchase a pass at one of the several Self-Serve stations located along the highway.
 You can also use a National Park Pass or annual American Fork Pass to get in free!

 The trailhead is located on the West side of the road across from the Sulphur Campground.
 The parking lot can fit about 10 cars.

 This trail is officially called The Whiskey Trail, which leads to Bourbon Lake.

 Made it to the lake in 45 minutes at a casual hiking pace.
-It’s so pretty and the dogs had such a good time swimming.
+It’s so pretty and Charlie had such a good time swimming.

 Overall I thought this was a really easy but pretty trail.
 It would be great for kids, older adults, and dogs.